tsukasaroot/TheSeed/README.md

 # TheSeed

-Can handle for now 825 packets per second without any mutex or thread.
+Can handle for now 825 packets per second without any mutex or thread on testing OVH vps.